robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Creating test library class or module
 -------------------------------------

-Test libraries can be implemented as Python modules and Python or Java classes.
+Test libraries can be implemented as Python modules or classes.

 Library name
 ~~~~~~~~~~~~